Drunk Driving Accident (DUI) Lawyer in Waldorf, MD

 Even if a motorist is charged with DUI, the victim has to prove that the other driver’s intoxication caused the accident.
 For instance, if you run a red light and crash into an impaired driver who is subsequently charged with DUI, that doesn’t automatically make the drunk driver negligent.
 You would also be responsible for the crash since you ran the light.
 In Maryland, that means that you won’t be able to receive any compensation at all.
 Under the state’s contributory negligence law, a person who is even one percent responsible for an accident is barred from recovering any money.
 With so much on the line, you need to get an attorney’s help right away.

-How a Waldorf Drunk Driving Accident Lawyer Can Help
+How a Drunk Driving Accident Lawyer in Waldorf Can Help

 There’s never an excuse for drunk driving.
 But if you were hurt in a drunk driving crash, don’t assume that the insurance company will give you a fair settlement just because the other driver was impaired.
 Get the advice of a lawyer who knows how to maximize your case value and fight for the compensation you deserve.